 Sedative-hypnotics are medications that are usually prescribed by a doctor to patients who either struggle with anxiety disorders or have trouble falling and remaining asleep.
 Unfortunately, continued and increased use of these drugs provoke addiction behaviors because of its tendency to cause dependence.
 This means that tolerance has grown for these drugs and a higher dosage needs to be taken to receive the desired effects.
 Additionally, dependence means that the body has grown accustomed to the sedative-hypnotic and does not function properly without its administration.
-Treatment is possible for sedative-hypnotic addiction by way of the medical, clinical, and psychological approaches taken by The Florida House Experience.
+Treatment is possible for sedative-hypnotic addiction by way of the medical, clinical, and psychological approaches taken by FHE Health.
 Learning about the dangers and effects of these addictive medications can spread awareness to the fact that treatment is helpful and necessary for those who are afflicted.

 Who Gets Prescribed with Sedative-Hypnotics?